faizarali/hill-cipher/README.md

 # Hill Cipher

 - This README is in works.
-Some details may **not** be more fully described at this time.
+Some details may **not** be fully described at this time.

 This program encrypts the alphabetic letters in a file using the Hill cipher where the Hill matrix can be any size from 2 x 2 up to 9 x 9.